TritonVM/triton-vm/specification/src/processor-table.md

 1. `RunningProductJumpStackTable` has absorbed the first row with respect to challenges 🍇, 🍅, 🍌, 🍏, and 🍐 and indeterminate 🧴.
 1. `RunningEvaluationHashInput` has absorbed the first row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣 if the current instruction is `hash`.
 Otherwise, it is 1.
 1. `RunningEvaluationHashDigest` is 1.
-1. `RunningEvaluationSpongeAbsorb` is has absorbed the first row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽 if the current instruction is `absorb_init`.
+1. `RunningEvaluationSpongeAbsorb` has absorbed the first row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽 if the current instruction is `absorb_init`.
 Otherwise, it is 1.
 1. `RunningEvaluationSpongeSqueeze` is 1.
+1. `RunningEvaluationSpongeOrder` has absorbed `ci` with respect to indeterminate 🪞 if the current instruction is `absorb_init`.
+Otherwise, it is 1.
 1. `RunningProductU32Table` is 1.
 1. The running evaluation of relevant clock cycles is 1.
 1. The running evaluation of unique clock jump differences starts off having applied one evaluation step with the clock jump difference with respect to indeterminate 🛒, if the `cjd` column does not start with zero.